geudde/attic-chest/pages/04.season-3/12.meeting-33/12.vox/docs.md

 ---

-The order of speaking determined the Bear
+The order of speaking determined the bear
 His thoughts on the subject began to declare,
 He briefly observed he had little to say
 Except, that as he was a creature of prey,